JarydMeek/CSCI-3308/Group Project/All Project Code and Components/README.md

 # Pathfinder
 ***Database is now offline.***

-Code for Pathfinder - A SwiftUI run-tracking application for ios devices.
+Code for Pathfinder - A SwiftUI run-tracking application for IOS devices.

 Completed as a group project for CSCI 3308